AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 Without lose of generality, assume a recurrent neural network has only three layers: input, hidden and output, and that its hidden layer is connected to itself, apart from to the output layer.
 Let $n$, $m$ y $l$ the number of existing neurons in the input, hidden and output layer, respectively.
 Consider $t$ as the indicator of the observation times.
-Sea $t$ el indicador de los tiempos de observación.
 Defining

 \begin{itemize}
 \item[$\triangleright$] $x_{t}^{i}$ the inputs of the network at instant $t$,  $i=1,\dots,n$